 Yogyakarta, the rainy final days of November 2017

 Achmad Munjid was a student of John Raines at both CRCS (2000 batch) and the Department of Religion, Temple University (PhD 2014).
-He is now a lecturer in American Studies at the Faculty of Cultural Sciences (FIB), Universitas Gadjah Mada.

 Read the Indonesian version of this piece, translated by the author himself, here: John Raines: Melintas Batas, Mencari Keadilan, Menggapai Kemanusiaan.

 Header image courtesy: Department of Religion at Temple University